krateoplatformops/krateo-lab/krateo-composable-operations/step1/text.md

 - instantiates a Deployment that watches any new Custom Resource that represents the values.yaml from the Helm Chart

 ## Install core-provider
-First we make sure we add Krateo Helm charts repo to our Helm client
+First, we make sure we add the Krateo Helm charts repo to our Helm client

 ```plain
 helm repo add krateo https://charts.krateo.io